John writes these articles to try to pass on any great recipes and tips that he's picked up during my culinary journeys.

 - This makes enough batter to fritter up 4 or 5 cups of vegetables.

 - To proceed finely chop your vegetables and transfer to a bowl.
 Add in any additional seasonings as desired (chili powder is good for corn, mint is good for zucchini, etc.) and then pour on enough fritter batter to just coat the vegetables.

 *You will have to do this in batches, so do not overcrowd the pan.
 Overcrowding the oil will result in a drop in oil temperature and heavy/greasy fritters instead of crisp and light ones.
-You can keep the finished fritters warm in a low oven, if desired.
+You can keep the finished fritters warm in an oven set on low heat, if desired.